 Intraventricular metastases are a very rare finding.
 A few intracranial tumours and some extracranial tumours metastasize to the ventricles.
-The most common site of intraventricular metastasis is trigone of lateral ventricles due to a high vascular supply of choroid plexus.
-Next common sites are 4th and 3rd ventricles.
+The most common site of intraventricular metastasis is the trigone of the lateral ventricles due to high vascularity of the choroid plexuses.
+The next most common sites are the 4th and 3rd ventricles.

 - renal cell carcinoma - most common primary

 - lung carcinoma - overall most common metastasis in the choroid plexus (as it is the most common tumour)

 - 1. Sava I, Sava A, Şapte E et-al. Intraventricular metastatic clear cell renal carcinoma.
 Rom J Morphol Embryol.54 (2): 447-50.
 Pubmed citation

 - 2. Healy JF, Rosenkrantz H. Intraventricular metastases demonstrated by cranial computed tomography.
 Radiology.
 1980;136 (1): 124.
 Pubmed citation